wix-incubator/peninsula/README.md

 json.extractString(path: String): String
 ```

-Second group of extraction methods basically has the same functionality except wrapping result in Try().
+There are also extraction methods, which basically have the same functionality except returning Failure instead of throwing exceptions.
-They never throw exceptions, so return Failure instead.

 ```scala
 json.extractTry[T](path: String): Try[T]